PR and Journalism

 Accreditations and Awards

 We are an accredited study centre for the delivery of Chartered Institute of Public Relations (CIPR) professional awards.
-Our PR courses are accredited by both the Chartered Institute of Public Relations (CIPR) and Public Relations & Communication Association (PRCA).
-Our BA Journalism course is accredited by the Broadcast Journalism Training Council (BJTC) and Periodical Publishers Association (PPA).
+Our BA Journalism course is accredited by the Broadcast Journalism Training Council (BJTC) and Professional Publishers Association (PPA).

 Our Academic Team